Valencia Half Marathon

 The Valencia Half Marathon (Medio Maratón de Valencia) is an annual half marathon road running event held in Valencia, Spain, since 1988.
 It is categorized as a Gold Label Road Race by World Athletics.
 The race is organised by the Valencian sports club SD Correcaminos, which also organises the annual Valencia Marathon.

 The race attracts top level elite competitors from Kenya, Ethiopia and Morocco, as well as runners from the host country Spain.
+Since 2022 the Valencia Half Marathon is part of the Superhalfs Series, and therefore attracts ordinary runners from all over the world.

 History

 The event was initially founded as a race of 20 km, called the "20 kilómetros Adidas", with the inaugural race taking place in 1988.
 From 1993 to 1995, the race was not contested for reasons beyond the organizer's control.

 The race was later lengthened to a half marathon, beginning with the 2006 edition of the race.
 The change coincided with a growth in the number of participants and a higher standard of elite level competition.
 A record 9328 runners from over 10,300 entrants finished the race in October 2013.